7 accounting apps that will make your clients love you

 See point-of-sale accounting apps (and reviews).

 - For clients who send invoices

 Invoices are just about always paid late.
 But when they go out with instant payment options like GoCardless, Stripe, credit card, or online payment, accounts are settled faster.
 In some cases, money comes in twice as quickly.

 2. Make annoying receipts and data entry go away

 Keeping records of transactions is one of the great pains of small business ownership.
-Holding onto physical receipts and invoices only adds to the trouble.
+Holding on to physical bills and receipts only adds to the trouble.
 It’s such a chore that most clients procrastinate and you end up harassing them for data at the end of each financial year.

 Do everyone a favour and automate the process.
-Smart accounting technology allow clients to record paper receipts simply by photographing them on their phone.
+Smart accounting technology makes it easy for clients to upload bills and receipts using their desktop, mobile device, email or scanner – giving you access to the documents you need, when you need them.
 The software reads the picture, transcribes the purchase data, and sends it into their accounting software.
-It’ll do the same for electronic invoices – clients just need to forward the emailed invoice to the app.

 3. Create easy, accurate time records